What Is MCP (Model Context Protocol)?

 - An AI assistant acts as an MCP client and discovers those tools.

-- When you ask the assistant to do something, it calls the right tool through the protocol and uses the result.
+- When you ask the assistant something, it calls the right tool through the protocol and uses the result.

 Connecting a tool does not mean handing it over.
-A well-built MCP integration keeps guardrails in place:
+A well-built MCP integration keeps the safeguards in place:

-- An admin-curated catalog, so you connect to vetted servers, not arbitrary endpoints.
+- An admin-curated catalogue, so you connect to vetted servers, not arbitrary endpoints.

 - Your own credentials, so calls run on your account.